Azure Security Center frequently asked questions (FAQ)

 No. Workspaces created by Security Center, while configured for Azure Monitor logs per node billing, do not incur Azure Monitor logs charges.
 Security Center billing is always based on your Security Center security policy and the solutions installed on a workspace:

 - Free tier – Security Center enables the 'SecurityCenterFree' solution on the default workspace.
-You are not billed for the Free tier.
+You won't be billed for the Free tier.

 - Standard tier – Security Center enables the 'Security' solution on the default workspace.